canh25xp/GraduationThesis/OUTLINES.md

 **Problem Addressed**: The need for a flexible and extensible programming language to develop a modular GEC system.

 **Choice**: Python is the dominant programming language in the field of Natural Language Processing (NLP) due to its simplicity, extensive libraries, and strong community support.
-Python allows for rapid prototyping and integration of various NLP tools and models, making it an ideal choice for ALLECS.
+Python allows for rapid prototyping and integration of various NLP tools and models, making it an ideal choice for GecWeb.

 **Alternatives**: Other programming languages such as Java, C++, or JavaScript could be used.
 However, Python's extensive NLP libraries (e.g., SpaCy, NLTK) and machine learning frameworks (e.g., TensorFlow, PyTorch) make it the most suitable choice for this project.